sunnydigital/sunnydigital.github.io/content/aboutme/index.md

 ## 👋 Hi!
 I'm Sunny

-I grew up in a small town with a bustling perhiphery, hosting (at one end) **the** busiest bridges in the world.
+I grew up in a small town with a bustling perhiphery, hosting (at one end) **the** busiest bridge in the world.

 The below is our *historic* view overlooking New York City from the west: